ksu-cs-textbooks/cis400/content/2-desktop-development/02-element-tree/02-elements-tree.md

 </UserControl>
 ```

-Each element in this XAML corresponds to a object of a specific Type, and the nesting of the elements implies a tree-like structure we call the [_element tree_](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/advanced/trees-in-wpf?view=netframeworkdesktop-4.8).
+Each element in this XAML corresponds to an object of a specific Type, and the nesting of the elements implies a tree-like structure we call the [_element tree_](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/advanced/trees-in-wpf?view=netframeworkdesktop-4.8).
 We can draw this out as an actual tree:

 ![The elements tree for the ShoppingList component](/images/2.2.2.1.png)